jatkin-wasti/agile_scrum_kanban/README.md

 period of time, or a 'Sprint'
 ### How it links to Agile
 - Scrums offer a framework to help the team to work together and continuously produce deliverables
+- It is one way to deliver an agile development environment
 - Can use Scrums in a non agile setting or as a step towards agile
 - They are both focused on continous improvement so they fit together well
 - Framework that allows the team to adapt to new challenges and grow throughout the development process